The 5 Best Duramax LML Performance Mods

 - Lower EGTs

-4) Duramax LML Downpipe Upgrade
+4) Downpipe Upgrades

 Earlier model downpipes connect to the turbo with a v-band.
 2015.5 and later models have a 3-bolt flange.
 This is purely important for fitment purposes.
 Both downpipes are equally as restrictive.